jupyter/docker-stacks/all-spark-notebook/README.md

 0. [Deploy Spark on Mesos](http://spark.apache.org/docs/latest/running-on-mesos.html).
 1. Configure each slave with [the `--no-switch_user` flag](https://open.mesosphere.com/reference/mesos-slave/) or create the `jovyan` user on every slave node.
+2. Ensure any libraries you wish to use in your Spark lambda functions are installed on your Spark workers.
-2. Run the Docker container with `--net=host` in a location that is network addressable by all of your Spark workers.
+3. Run the Docker container with `--net=host` in a location that is network addressable by all of your Spark workers.
 (This is a [Spark networking requirement](http://spark.apache.org/docs/latest/cluster-overview.html#components).)
     * NOTE: When using `--net=host`, you must also use the flags `--pid=host -e TINI_SUBREAPER=true`.
 See https://github.com/jupyter/docker-stacks/issues/64 for details.
-3. Follow the language specific instructions below.

 ### In a Python Notebook